Baby Sleep Safety: 9 Expert Tips For New And Expecting Parents

 As a parent, your baby’s safety, comfort, and happiness are always on your mind.
 During the day, you feed them, burp them, cuddle them, and change their diaper — just to name a few of your parenting responsibilities.
-But what does it mean to look out for your little one’s safety while they’re sleeping?
+And then there’s safe sleep.

 In this article, the experts at Newton Baby tell you how to create a safe sleep environment for your baby so both of you can rest easy and sleep well.

-We’ve got seven safe sleep tips that you can put into practice right away, whether you’re a brand-new parent or still awaiting the arrival of your little one.
+We’ve got nine safe sleep tips that you can put into practice right away, whether you’re a brand-new parent or still awaiting the arrival of your little one.

 We’ll start with how to choose and set up a crib and finish with how to put your baby down to sleep to keep them as safe and comfortable as possible.